Trust Thursday talks programme 2024

-Thursday 28th November – The Life and Times of John Clare – Dr Sam Ward, Archivist for the John Clare Society – 7.00p.m. at the Village Hall (Doors open 6.30)
+Thursday 22nd of May – The Life and Times of John Clare – Dr Sam Ward, Archivist for the John Clare Society – 7.00p.m. at the Cedar Centre, Church Walk, not the Village Hall (Doors open 6.30)

 Born in 1793, John Clare he is now regarded as one of the most important poets of the natural world.
 He wrote many poems, essays, journals and letters about love, corruption and politics, environmental and social change, poverty and folk life.
 A talented fiddler, he became, in effect, one of the first collectors of ‘folk’ tunes.